Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 ## Overview

-This cheat sheet goes over key terms and concepts in cloud architecture that are important to be aware of in order to discuss it.
+This cheat sheet goes over key cloud technology that is important to be aware of in order discuss solutions involing it.

-Where does this fall in the cloud world?

-* Software
-  * Hosting
-    * Cloud
-      * Applications in the cloud
-        * microservices
-          * containers
-        * non-microservice container-based applications
-        * linux & windows apps

 **Contents**